fable-compiler/Fable/docs/compiling.md

 </script>
 ```

 ## Polyfill

-When not using `--module es2015` (see below), after going through Babel pipeline
+When not using `--ecma es2015` or `--module es2015` (see below), after going through Babel pipeline
 the code won't include any syntax foreign to ES5.
-However several ES2015 classes
+However several ES2015 classes (like `Symbol`)
-(like `Symbol`) are used so it's advisable
-to include a polyfill like [core-js](https://github.com/zloirock/core-js) to
+are used so it's advisable to include a polyfill like [core-js](https://github.com/zloirock/core-js)
-make sure the code works fine in any browser.
+to make sure the code works fine in any browser.

 You can include the polyfill in a `script` tag in your HTML file before loading
 the generated JS code like: